OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/NPCs/Westruun/Asif Valeron.md

 - Genasi from [[Marquet]]
 - Part of the [[Council of Westruun]]
-- Representative of the merchant guilds
+- Representative of the Merchant guilds